No menu items!

 Bellissima’s dryer is essentially one giant diffuser, and it works great for styling curls without making them frizzy and puffy.
 The diffuser tips are silicone, so they kind of feel nice on your scalp while drying your roots.
 I didn’t think it would be comfortable to use a handleless hair dryer, but somehow it is—although I have to stop myself from holding it from the end, which is not recommended.

-I have a lot of hair, which takes a long time to dry, and therefore, my only complaint was that I wanted one higher airflow setting.
+I have a lot of hair, which takes a long time to dry, and therefore my only complaint was that I wanted one higher airflow setting.
 Bellissima says this is by design, though, as faster airflow could add frizz.
-I can’t deny my hair looked pretty damn good.
-There is also a smaller, $99 version, but that one only has one temperature setting
+I can’t deny that my hair looked pretty damn good.
+There is also a smaller, $99 version, but that has just one temperature setting.

 Two speeds, three heat settings plus a cold shot button, and uses ions.